Pipelines

 Nodes

 A node is a single processing unit in your pipeline.
-Kanal provides three types of nodes:Sources
+Streemlined provides three types of nodes:Sources

 Ingest data into the pipeline (e.g., Kafka Consumer)